Corporate Governance

 2010 Introduction of executive officer system

-2012 Introduction of stock option plan for stock-based compensation for directors (excluding outside directors) and executive officers
+2012 Introduction of stock-based compensation stoc opion plan for directors (excluding outside directors) and executive officers

 2016 Start of evaluation of the effectiveness of the Board of Directors